Idaho Fish and Game commissioner resigns in wake of controversial photos of Africa hunt

-BOISE — An Idaho Fish and Game commissioner who came under fire after photos from a recent hunting trip to Africa were obtained by the media, has resigned.
+BOISE — An Idaho Fish and Game commissioner has resigned after getting flak for photos from a recent hunting trip to Africa obtained by the media.

-Gov. Butch Otter announced that he asked for and has received the resignation of Blake Fischer.
+Blake Fischer submitted a letter of resignation to Gov. Butch Otter Monday and it was accepted.

-“I have high expectations and standards for every appointee in state government,” said Otter.
-“Every member of my administration is expected to exercise good judgment.
-Commissioner Fischer did not.
-Accordingly, I have accepted his resignation from the Idaho Fish and Game Commission.”
+In his letter, Fischer admitted he used poor judgment in sharing the photos of a hunt which he did not display an appropriate level of sportsmanship and respect for the animals.

-In his resignation letter to the governor, Fischer admitted he used poor judgment in sharing the photos of a hunt which he did not display an appropriate level of sportsmanship and respect for the animals.
+More: American woman pictured posing with dead 'rare' giraffe she shot in South Africa sparks outrage

-Photos showed Fischer and his wife posing with numerous animals they killed in the country of Namibia.
-One photo showed Fischer posing with a family of baboons.
+More: Great-grandmother kills 12-foot gator with one shot; she thinks it ate her miniature horse

 Last week, Fred Trevey, a former Fish and Game commissioner, sent an email to Fischer expressing disappointment.